-Construction activities are restricted to the approximate 0.62ha area proposed works, in verges adjacent to the existing A82/A83 carriageways.

-- The works will be temporary and will be localised to land directly adjacent to the existing carriageway. - The works will result in slight permanent change; however any visual impact is not considered significant due to the location and nature of the scheme, and proximity to existing removed lighting posts. - Containment measures of the working area will be in place to prevent debris or pollutants from entering the surrounding environment. - Works are not expected to result in significant disturbance to protected species that may be present in the wider area. - No in-combination effects have been identified. - The risk of major accidents or disasters is considered to be low, with residual beneficial impacts for NMUs.
+- Construction activities are restricted to the approximate 1.53ha area of proposed works within the A82 carriageway boundary. - The works will be temporary and will be localised to land directly within, and adjacent to, the existing carriageway. - A full road closure will not be required. - Works are not expected to result in significant disturbance to protected species that may be present in the wider area. - No in-combination effects have been identified. - The risk of major accidents or disasters is considered to be low, with residual beneficial impacts for NMUs. - No impacts on the environment are expected during the operational phase as a result of works.
+The works are expected to result in positive impacts on road users during the operational phase.